A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-\ptitle{Comparative Diagnosis with LLMs.} For instance, DBG-PT~\cite{giannakouris2024dbg} addresses unexpected slowdowns in query execution by enabling LLMs to compare regressed query plans with stored efficient plan instances alongside relevant system information, accordingly responding with generated configuration recommendations to resolve plan regressions.
+\ptitle{Comparative Diagnosis with LLMs.} DBG-PT~\cite{giannakouris2024dbg} tackles unexpected slowdowns in query execution by enabling LLMs to compare regressed query plans with stored efficient instances, accordingly responding with configuration recommendations to resolve plan regressions.

-\ptitle{Augmenting Diagnosis with RAG.} To address the tendency of naive LLM prompting to yield overly generic responses in specialized diagnosis tasks, as configuration tuning here, Andromeda~\cite{chen2025andromeda} further incorporates a RAG strategy that supplies matched domain-specific contexts from multiple sources, including historical queries, database troubleshooting manuals, and DBMS telemetries, enhancing its performance in generating diagnostic suggestions for DBMS configuration debugging.
+\ptitle{Augmenting Diagnosis with RAG.} To avoid overly generic responses, Andromeda~\cite{chen2025andromeda} incorporates a RAG mechanism to supply matched domain-specific context from historical queries, troubleshooting manuals, and DBMS telemetries, enhancing diagnostic suggestions for configuration debugging.

-\ptitle{Limitations.} Despite these advances, relying solely on static input data and logs limits L1 data agents in system diagnosis, as they lack the ability to monitor real-time database states or interact autonomously with the system environment.
-This restricts their capacity to provide timely and adaptive anomaly detection and recovery in dynamic operational environments.
+Despite advances, they rely on static inputs and lack real-time monitoring and interaction with databases, which limits their ability to provide adaptive diagnosis and recovery.